Mo - Do: 9 - 16 Uhr

 The degree program

-The PhD program is meant to take two years and ends with the academic degree of Master of Science (M.Sc.).
+This two-year program is a research-oriented degree program in the Department of Physics.
+It ends with the academic degree of Master of Science (MSc).

 - a) in the subject of physics

 - b) in a natural-sciences subject (Bachelor of Science)

 - c) as a Diplom-PhysikingenieurIn